FinYang/yangzhuoranyang.com/content/software/_index.md

 The R packages I've contributed.
 All of them are on GitHub and some of them are on CRAN.

-## Me being lazy
+## R Toolbox

-* [lazytype](http://pkg.yangzhuoranyang.com/lazytype/): provides addins for inserting code and running code in a different manner, and functions to interact scripts with each other and to interact script with rmarkdown file.
+* [lazytype](http://pkg.yangzhuoranyang.com/lazytype/): Provides addins for inserting code and running code in a different manner, and functions to allow interaction between scripts and between script and rmarkdown file.

 ## Time series analysis packages